michelecafagna26/topino/README.md

 **Topino** automates motion detection in long-form recordings, generating motion plots in minutes.
 It highlights subtle movements across the entire video, helping researchers zero in on the most relevant intervals for qualitative analysis.

-Although originally designed for rat behavior studies, Topino uses a robust motion detection algorithm similar to those found in CCTV systems—making it suitable for virtually any kind of video.
+Although originally designed for rat behavior studies, Topino uses a robust motion detection algorithm similar to those found in CCTV systems, making it suitable for virtually any kind of video.

 **🔗 Live Demo on 🤗 Spaces: [Topino](https://huggingface.co/spaces/michelecafagna26/topino-app)**